What Is Social Work?

 • 18 undergraduate credits in liberal arts content.

-Fordham allows our M.S.W. students to choose full-time or part-time study plans at one of our three NY campuses — Manhattan, Westchester, and Lond Island.
+Fordham allows our M.S.W. students to choose full-time or part-time study plans at one of our three NY campuses — Manhattan, Westchester, and Long Island.
 Depending on your admission status, you can complete the degree in as few as nine months full-time or as long as four years part-time.

 Learn more about Fordham’s M.S.W. program by reading this webpage, attending an information session, or connecting with one of our admissions counselors.

-Most Popular Undergraduate Degrees of Social Workers
+What are the Most Popular Undergraduate Degrees for Social Workers?

 There are plenty of undergraduate degrees that lend themselves well to the social work profession and M.S.W. program studies.
 And while bachelor of social work programs can be a great way to learn the groundwork of the profession as an undergraduate, the truth is, most social workers did not get their B.S.W.
 Rather, they studied in a related field and found social work after graduation.